 Thank you all for your wonderful research and presentations on different styles of yoga.
-Below is a summary of the styles that we discussed.
-I've also added in brief descriptions of Hatha Yoga and Yoga Nidra.
+Here is a summary of the styles that we discussed:

 Hatha Yoga

 Also considered one of the Paths of Yoga, the understanding of what Hatha Yoga is has changed over the years.